DollSimon/tweezers/docs/source/index.rst

 The Tweezer Code Docs!
 ===================================

 Tools to analyse data of dual-trap optical tweezer experiments.

+This is to test :cite:`Revyakin:2003dm` all the features of cites.

 Contents:

 .. toctree::
    :maxdepth: 2

+   References

 Indices and tables